At a glance

 - Symptoms: Lump in the mouth, reluctance to eat, pain, drooling, bad breath

 - Treatment: Surgery, radiation or chemotherapy, and supportive care.

 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restricted in their growth.
-Tumours are split into two categories, malignant (cancerous) or benign.
+Tumours can be malignant (cancerous) or benign.
 Benign tumours grow slowly, are surrounded by a capsule and do not invade neighbouring tissue or spread to other areas.

-Ten percent of all cancers in cats are oral cancer with squamous cell carcinomas (SCC) being the most frequent type of oral cancer.
-This type of cancer accounts for 60-70% of all oral cancers in cats.
-The next most frequent are fibrosarcomas, other cancers include lymphoma and malignant melanoma.
+Ten percent of all cancers in cats are oral cancer, and squamous cell carcinomas (SCC) are the most frequent type.
+This cancer accounts for 60-70% of all oral cancers in cats.
+The next most frequent are fibrosarcomas; other cancers include lymphoma and malignant melanoma.